AdobeDocs/experience-manager-screens.en/help/user-guide/bulk-offline-update.md

 ## Using Bulk Offline Update {#using-bulk-offline-update}

-You can manually use bulk offline update from the User Interface (UI) or schedule the bulk update from OSGi services.
+You can manually use Bulk Offline Update from the User Interface (UI) or schedule the bulk update from OSGi services.

 ### Using AEM Screens User Interface {#using-aem-screens-user-interface}